dojo/docs/dojox/charting.rst

 The "value" argument allows to supply complex values for some charts (OHLC, candle stick), and additional values for customization purposes (text labels, tooltips, and so on).

-The following example shows a function that can be used to extract the values:
+The following example shows a function that can be used to extract the values.
+It is meant to be used with StoreSeries, for DataSeries you need to invert the item & store parameters.

 .. js ::

-  function getValueObject(store, item){
+  function getValueObject(item, store){
     // let's create our object
     var o = {
       x: item["order"],